Mu2e/TrkAna/tutorial/pages/opening.md

 ## ROOT

-### ROOT Command Line
+This exercise is run using the ROOT command line.

-With the ROOT command line, we open the TrkAna ROOT file like so:
+In our terminal, we open the TrkAna ROOT file like so:

 ```
 root -l nts.brownd.CeEndpointMix1BBSignal.MDC2020z_TKAv04.tka